-The universal offer to all children and YP provision All children have opportunities for social interaction in class and on the playground.
+Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision All children have opportunities for social interaction in class and on the playground.
 As well as regular group work in class, there are many opportunities to work in year groups, key stage groups and whole school activities.
-Our school council represent the children in meetings and are involved in meeting with other schools.
 School trips take place to enhance curriculum needs.
 There are annual residential trips for years three to six.
 Annual year two overnight stay.
 Children are actively encouraged to participate in after school clubs and we celebrate achievements in out of school activities through assemblies and our newsletter.
-Funfit also supports social skills and interaction.
-Small group TIS intervention.
+Fun fit also supports social skills and interaction.
+Small group TIS intervention (to be reviewed in Autumn Term).
 KS2 Aspire Games days bring opportunities for inter-school relations.
 KS1 Aspire Games days bring opportunities for inter-school relations.
 EYFS Aspire Games days bring opportunities for inter-school relations.
 The Big Sing for KS2 provides opportunities to interact with the local secondary school.
-Lego Therapy Circle of Friends Socially speaking Outdoor learning KS2 classes take part in shared reading sessions with our younger children.
+Lego Therapy.
+Circle of Friends.
+Socially speaking.
+Outdoor learning.
 TA's working with individual students support development of social skills and may deliver specific programmes.
 Some children may have individual Mentoring.
 Hydrotherapy/swimming weekly for 30 weeks of the year.
 Projectability multi - sport festival provides opportunity for children of different year groups within the school to socialise as well as opportunities for inter - school relations.
-Lego Therapy Socially Speaking / Time to talk Circles of friends Outdoor learning Specific small lunchtime groups to support social interactions, develop turn takings and encourage safe play.
+Lego Therapy.
+Socially Speaking / Time to talk.
+Circles of friends.
+Outdoor learning.
+Specific small lunchtime groups to support social interactions, develop turn takings and encourage safe play.